Saadkk1248/Saadkk1248/README.md

 Hi 👋, I'm Saad

-Mesmerized by computer screen since my childhood,
+Addicted to computer screen since my childhood,

 I have been many things in the past eg..
 Graphics Designer, Video Editor...

-Currently
+Currently I'm working at